strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 and so on.

+Here is also the list of important environment variables:

+1. DOCKER_ORG = Specify the organization/repo containing the image used in system tests |`strimzi`|
+2. DOCKER_TAG = Specify the image tags used in system tests |`latest`|
+3. DOCKER_REGISTRY = Specify the docker registry used in system tests |`docker.io`|

 ### Using IDE

-Also you can build and run some test from your favourite IDE.
+You can also build and run tests from your favourite IDE.
 For instance in my case I am using InteliJ and the steps are as follows.

 1. Fork the [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator)
 2. Open the strimzi-kafka-operator project
 3. You should probably see on the right side maven modules.
-Select `system-test` module.
+Select [systemtest](https://github.com/strimzi/strimzi-kafka-operator/tree/master/systemtest) module.
 4. Click on Lifecycle and then you will see `clean` and `install`.
 5. Run any test you want.

 ## Conclusion

-Today we have dive into system tests domain.
+Today we had dive into Strimzi system tests domain.
 Simply, we learned about the motivation behind writing system tests.
 Furthermore, we talked about the main differences unit, integration vs system tests.
 Afterwards, we looked at the relation with the Kubernetes.